haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/components/basic-attributes.md

 ## General attributes

-The following attributes are available for all UI components, including the basic UI components.
+The following attributes are available for all UI 组件, including the basic UI 组件.

 <table>
   <tr>